Are You Really a Content Marketer or Just an SEO?

 OK, so you are part of an interdisciplinary team, you create all of the above mentioned media types.
 You focus on audiences of real people, not search engine bots.
 You might be a content marketer.

-Still if you have created a name for yourself in the SEO industry you might think twice before changing your profession to a full fledged time content marketer.
 Why?
 Just look up in Google who you are competing with.
 There is not even one search related publication that ranks there despite them writing about the topic as well.
-You have to compete with Wikipedia, Content Marketing Institute, Copyblogger, Mashable for attention.
+You have to compete for attention with the likes of

 - keyword research